-25. We are subject to additional risks as a result of our international expansion strategy that may materially affect our financial results.
+33. We are subject to additional risks as a result of our international expansion strategy that may materially affect our financial results.

 Although the majority of our operations are in India, we also derive revenue from our wind assets in Europe.
 Our Company developed a 10.5 MW wind energy project through a step-down subsidiary Vjetro Elektrana Crno Brdo.
 D.O.O. ("VCBE") domiciled in Croatia.
 This 10.5 MW capacity was commissioned in 2011.
 Our Company is wheeling power under open access arrangements.
 Our Company holds 50.96% of equity share capital VCBE through Orient Green Power (Europe) B V, our wholly owned subsidiary.
-The details of units generated and sold during the preceding three years and the nine-month period ended December 31, 2023, in units has been provided below:
+The details of units generated and sold during the preceding three years, in units has been provided below: